I Can See Your Voice (Belgian game show)

-I Can See Your Voice is a Belgian Dutch-language television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice is a Belgian Dutch-language television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) and contestants attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on VTM on 26 March 2022.

 Gameplay

 Format

-Presented with a group of seven "mystery singers" that identified only by their occupation, a guest artist and a pair of contestants must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of five rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of five rounds, the guest artist and a pair of contestants must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.